From SQL Injection to Shell

 • Fingerprinting: to gather information on the web application and technologies in use.

-• Detection and exploitation of SQL injection: in this part, you will learn how SQL injections work and how to exploit them in order to retrieve information.
+• Detection and exploitation of a SQL injection: in this part, you will learn how SQL injections work and how to exploit them in order to retrieve information.

 Fingerprinting

 Fingerprinting can be done using multiple tools.
-First by using a browser, it's possible to detect that the application is written in PHP.
+First by just using a browser, it's possible to detect that the application is written in PHP.

 Inspecting HTTP headers